 The artist's love for depicting the joyful state of nature.

-Festival of light.
+Festival of Lights.

 Admiration for the Russian beauty.

-Pearl shimmers of white and blue.
+Pearl tints of white and blue.

 Lace weave of branches.